-The Department for Communities and Local Government has recently published ‘Planning for the right homes in the right places’.
+The Department for Communities and Local Government recently published ‘Planning for the right homes in the right places’.
 This consultation sets out the framework and seeks views for achieving a number of key proposals contained within the Housing White Paper, which aims to significantly boost the supply of new homes.

 The proposal includes: